 Arts & Humanities Courses

-This is for informational purposes only.
-Areas of inquiry, degree requirements, fees, and course descriptions may change.
-Check the time schedule or MyPlan BEFORE you register.
+-This is for informational purposes only.
+Credits, areas of inquiry requirement, fees, and course descriptions may change.
+Check the time schedule or MyPlan for updates before enrolling in any course.

 African American Studies